samsquire/ideas4/README.md

 This generates over 18 while true threads which handle a disruptor events of that type.

+How to avoid the overhead of thread context switching?

 Can be combined with event sourcing and CQRS and scaling upwards endlessly and temporal event playback.